Hugh O'Connor: Legal issues

-Six months before Hugh's death, Angela told Carroll that a man named Harry Thomas Perzigian had been furnishing Hugh with drugs.
+Six months before O'Connor's death, Angela told Carroll that a man named Harry Thomas Perzigian had been furnishing O'Connor with drugs.
 Carroll had retained a private detective to investigate.
-About a week before Hugh's death, Carroll called Perzigian to warn him to stop providing cocaine to his son, and brought the evidence to the Los Angeles Police Department, asking them to arrest Perzigian.
+About a week before O'Connor's death, Carroll called Perzigian to warn him to stop providing cocaine to his son, and brought the evidence to the Los Angeles Police Department, asking them to arrest Perzigian.

-Several hours after Hugh's death, Carroll publicly named Perzigian as the man who caused his death.
+Several hours after O'Connor's death, Carroll publicly named Perzigian as the man who caused his death.
 Perzigian was arrested the next day for drug possession and furnishing cocaine after a search of his apartment turned up cocaine and drug paraphernalia.
 In January 1996, he was sentenced to a year in jail, a $1,000 fine, 200 hours of community service, and three years of probation following a bench trial.

 Perzigian later sued Carroll for $10 million for slander after Carroll called Perzigian a "sleazeball" and said "he was a partner in murder, not an accessory, a partner in murder" in an interview with Diane Sawyer on ABC's Primetime Live.
 After a highly publicized civil trial, Carroll was found not liable.
 He dedicated much of the rest of his life to speaking out on drug awareness.

 Drug Dealer Liability Act

-After Hugh's death, Carroll successfully lobbied to get the state of California to pass legislation that allows family members of an addicted person or anyone injured by a drug dealer's actions, including employers, to sue for reimbursement for medical treatment and rehabilitation costs.
+After O'Connor's death, Carroll successfully lobbied to get the state of California to pass legislation that allows family members of an addicted person or anyone injured by a drug dealer's actions, including employers, to sue for reimbursement for medical treatment and rehabilitation costs.
 The law, known as the Drug Dealer Liability Act, went into effect in 1997.
 It is an updated version of the Model Drug Dealer Liability Act authored in 1992 by then Hawaii U.S. Attorney Daniel Bent.
 It had been passed in several states before it was passed in California with Carroll's support, and it is now the law in sixteen states and the U.S. Virgin Islands.
 Successful cases have been brought under the Model Drug Dealer Liability Act in Michigan, Utah, and Illinois.